-The condition schema defined in Section 4.1 is designed to specify the security requirements/properties listed below.
-These properties came about from a study of the conditions used by the AMirD multiparty file-system mirroring service and other applications [14].
+The condition schema defined in Section 4.1 is designed to specify the following security requirements/properties.
+These properties came about from a study of the conditions used by the AMirD multiparty file-system mirroring and other example applications [12].
 While we acknowledge that many other properties and definitions exist, we argue that these are suitably representative to develop an understanding of condition security.
+However, the schema may be extended as need to encompass additional properties.

-• confidentiality - An adversary must not be able to ascertain the condition or parameters being evaluated.
-Generally, this requires that the content of communication be made inaccessible (e.g., via encryption).

-- integrity The adversary must not be able to alter the results of an evaluation.
-This implies that the parameters and results be faithfully transferred between the evaluator and the condition source. - authenticity The evaluator must be able to ascertain the origin of the evaluation result.
+- confidentiality An adversary must not be able to ascertain (with some fairly high probability) the condition or parameters being evaluated.
+Generally, this requires that the content of communication be made inaccessible (e.g., via encryption). - integrity The adversary must not be able to alter the results of an evaluation.
+For this property to be preserved for a remote condition, the parameters must be faithfully communicated to the remote entity, and the result must be returned without modification. - authenticity The evaluator must be able to ascertain the origin of the evaluation result.
 If the source of condition evaluation is not authentic, the policy infrastructure is subject to manipulation.
-For example, either as a man-in-the-middle or by masquerading as the source, an adversary could intercept and alter results to allow itself or cohorts access.
-Moreover, the adversary could mount a denial of service by blocking access to the condition sources that indirectly govern sensitive resources and actions.
-1 - non-repudiability A condition source must not be able to claim that it did not assert a returned result.
+For example, either as a man or in middle or by masquerading as the source, an adversary could intercept and alter results to allow itself or cohorts access.
+Where such an attack is mounted to attempt a denial of service, it could prevent any legitimate activity could be prevented by blocking all access to the protected resources. - non-repudability A condition source must not be able to claim that it did not assert a returned result.
 This is important where access to highly valued resources are being governed by authorization policy.
 For example, the trading example above will accept or reject transactions based on the evaluation result received from the timing source.
 Because this acceptance or rejection may have serious legal or financial ramifications, some evidence of the correct evaluation is necessary.
-Should a dispute arise, the trading service (application) must demonstrate that it correctly evaluated policy.
-Assuming non-repudiability is provided, a timing source that asserts an incorrect time cannot later deny having done so, and hence would be culpable.3 - anonymity The identity of the evaluator should not be known by the source.
-Moreover, an adversary on the network should not be able to reasonably ascertain the existence of the evaluation or identity of the evaluator or source.
+Should a dispute arise, the trading service (application) would want demonstrate that if correctly evaluated policy.
+Assuming non-repudability is provided, if the timing source incorrectly evaluated the condition, then it could not later deny this fact (and would be culpable).3 anonymity - The identity of the evaluator should not be known by the condition source.
+Moreover, an adversary on the network should not be able to reasonably ascertain the existence of the evaluation or identity of the evaluator.

 Note that in some instances, achieving anonymity is difficult (more than simply encrypting communication).
-Again consider the timebetween() condition.
+For example, again consider the timebetween() condition.
 If a well known timing source is used, the existence of communication between the evaluator and the timing source may expose the evaluation, i.e., condition evaluation is the only reason that the evaluator would communicate with the timing source.